rubocop/rubocop/manual/node_pattern.md

 (int 1)
 ```

-- `int` will match exactly the node
+- `int` will match exactly the node, looking only the node type.
 - `(int 1)` will match precisely the node

 ## `_` for any value